 NB It is not education staff's role to investigate reports of abuse.
 Their role is to observe that something may be wrong, ask about it, listen, be available and respond appropriately.

 Immediately afterwards

 You must not deal with this yourself.
-All reports of abuse must be recorded and responded to in keeping with the professional roles and responsibilities outlined in Fig 1: Summary of in-school procedures to follow where there are concerns about a child (Page 14)
+All reports of abuse must be recorded and responded to in keeping with the professional roles and responsibilities outlined in

 Appendix 3 Chronology of key events

 Strictly / Conf idential , iaciillai